-- Double check the chain is not making contact with any object. - Keep the switch lock pressed (C) to unblock it (B).
+- Double check the chain is not making contact with any object. - Connect the extension cable plug to the power supply. - Keep the switch lock pressed (C) to unblock it (B).
 The switch block prevents accidental startups. - Press the switch lock (B) so that the chain starts advancing.